ankiiitraj/dyting/blog.md

 cd dyte-proctoring
 ```

+- We will also require an account of Imagur.
+Create an account on Imagur and create an API key.
+Here is a [step-by-step guide](https://apidocs.imgur.com/)
+- We will also require an account on ElephantSQL, here is a [step-by-step guide](https://www.elephantsql.com/docs/index.html) to create a db on ElephantSQL.

+Now back to the tutorial.

 ## Step 1: Setting up the frontend

 We will create a boilerplate React app using `create-react-app`.
 We can do this by running the following command: